 The ₹12/month difference between 1000W and 1200W is negligible.
 The real cost is the ₹3,000–₹5,000 price premium — justified only if you use the extra power regularly.

-Section 5: The DU Tech Tip — Noise, Ventilation & Honest Advice
+Section 5: The Pro Tip — Noise, Ventilation & Honest Advice

 1200W machines are the loudest domestic mixer grinders.
 Here is the engineering reason, the fixes, and the honest truth about when you should not buy one.